Optically Probing Tunable Band Topology in Atomic Monolayers

 When $\mathcal{E}<\mathcal{E}_c$, $v_+(\vec k)$ is nearly uniform in the vicinity of the $K'$ point ($\vec k =0$).
 Therefore, the angular part of the integral vanishes for $m=0$, which means that $s$ excitons are bright under $\sigma^+$ light.
 However, $v_-(\vec k)$ winds clockwise twice around the $K'$ point through any counter clockwise contour enclosing the $K'$ point, which implies bright $d$ excitons ($m=2$) under $\sigma^-$ light.
 In contrast, when $\mathcal{E}>\mathcal{E}_c$, $v_-(\vec k)$ has uniform phases and therefore supports bright $s$ excitons ($m=0$) under $\sigma^-$.
 Additionally, $v_+(\vec k)$ winds counterclockwise twice around the $K'$ point, indicating bright $d$ excitons ($m=-2$) under $\sigma^+$.
 These findings agree with our single-particle analysis as well as the BSE results in Figs.~\ref{fig:EnergiesAbsorption}(c) and (d).

+A tunable band topology and the resulting helicity reversal can also be probed through transport.
+In Fig.~\ref{fig:Texture}(e) we show how, at $K'$, the helicity-selective optical excitations ($\sigma^+$ for $\mathcal{E}<\mathcal{E}_c$ and $\sigma^-$ for $\mathcal{E}>\mathcal{E}_c$~\cite{Note:SM}) near $1s$ exciton resonance yield a carrier density imbalance in the two valleys.
+Consequently, under an in-plane electric field, such photoexcited carriers can be driven to the transverse direction by the nonzero Berry curvature, $\Omega$, giving rise to an anomalous valley Hall effect in Fig.~\ref{fig:Texture}(f).

-To explore the experimental feasibility of our proposal we use first-principles calculations and seek realistic materials.
+To explore the experimental feasibility of our proposal we summarize its requirements~\cite{Note:SM}: (1) Direct-gap chiral fermions in the valleys, (2) Exchange field to break time-reversal symmetry to induce valley splitting, (3) Staggered potential to break inversion symmetry, which is also controllable by an electric field.
+We use first-principles calculations and seek realistic materials.
 Recently, ML Sb has been successfully synthesized and characterized~\cite{Ji2016:NC,Shao2018:NL}.
-Fully hydrogenated Sb (SbH) ML was found to be a two-dimensional quantum spin Hall insulator with a giant direct topological gap of 410 meV, while retaining a stable structure up to 400 K, revealing its potential as a platform for room-temperature quantum devices~\cite{Song2014:NPGAM}.
-The desired staggered exchange field in our model can be induced to ML SbH either through proximity effects from magnetic substrates (e.g., LaFeO$_3$)~\cite{Zhou2016:PRB} or doping of magnetic atoms (W, Cr, and Mn)~\cite{Zhou2015:NL}, which can lead to interesting valley-polarized topological states~\cite{Zhou2015:NL,Zhou2016:PRB,Zhou2018:npjQM}.
+Fully hydrogenated ML Sb (SbH), important for our proposal~\cite{Note:SM}, was found to be a 2D quantum spin Hall insulator with a giant direct topological gap of 410 meV, while retaining a stable structure up to 400 K, revealing its potential as a platform for room-temperature quantum devices~\cite{Song2014:NPGAM}.
+The desired exchange field and staggered potential in our model can be induced to ML SbH either through proximity effects from magnetic substrates (e.g., LaFeO$_3$)~\cite{Zhou2016:PRB} or doping of magnetic atoms (W, Cr, and Mo)~\cite{Zhou2015:NL}.